 Eye Movement Desensitization and Reprocessing (EMDR)

 - A new positive belief to replace it.
 Then, the therapist will ask the client to focus on the image, negative thought, and body sensations as they implement bilateral stimulation.
-The length of the set will depend on the client’s needs.
-After this is finished, the therapist will lead the patient to a blank, meditative state, and ask about what feelings or thoughts come up.
+The length of the set will depend on the client’s individual needs.
+After this is finished, the therapist will lead the client to a blank, meditative state, and ask about what feelings or thoughts come up.
 Then, they may approach a new focus of attention in a new set; this might happen multiple times through a session.
 Once a client reports no more distress around a memory, the therapist will ask them to focus on the positive, replacement thought.

-Phase Eight: Phase eight is the beginning of the next session.
+Phase eight is the beginning of the next session.
 It involves assessing the progress made from the EMDR therapy so far and pivoting the strategy accordingly.